Oops and Daisies

 Ainsley and my sister Maggie with their dog on their last visit to Chicago.

 In January 2017, my sister Maggie lost her boyfriend in a case of wrong place, wrong time.
 Ainsley Hall Hubbard was this bright, brilliant soul, who we considered part of our family.
-I knew him to be a passionate person in all aspects of his work — with his music and restoring and remaking furniture — to his life, especially in regards to my sister… I still have this picture of them in my head from one of their visits a couple years back, standing on a bridge in Chicago’s Millennium Park, leaning on the railing and looking at each other.
+I knew him to be a passionate person in all aspects of his work — with his music and restoring and remaking furniture — to his life, especially in regards to my sister.

 Our baby boy was a much-needed bright spot in our lives in 2017.

-Less than a week after he passed, I had my second child, a son.
-The emotions I felt then were such a whirlwind.
-If I’m being honest with myself, postpartum, I was a mess.
-I felt so incapable of being there for my sister in any shape or form — especially with her living across the country, and there were days (and let’s be honest months) where I wondered how I could ever be a good mother to two kids too… those first few months of the year, with a whole lot of sleep deprivation, were a blur.
+I felt so incapable of being there for my sister in any shape or form — especially with her living across the country.
+There were also days (and, let’s be honest, months) where I wondered how I could ever be a good mother to two kids, too.
+Those first few months of the year, which included a ton of sleep deprivation, blurred together.
 I don’t think I could ever accurately write about all the mess of feelings that went through my head.

 But one thing is for certain: life felt so entirely different after January.

-And it didn’t help that the losses didn’t end with January… As a friend of mine said, “we are way too young for this.”
+And it didn’t help that the losses didn’t end with January.
+As a friend of mine said, “we are way too young for this.”

 In the months following Ainsley’s passing, I learned so much more about him — so much I wish I’d known earlier.
 He made a huge impact on so many people in his short 27 years.
 He inspired and encouraged people to pursue their passions just as he did, no matter what the obstacle.
 Everything he did, he did with love.
 He lived life not just with purpose, but on purpose.

-It made me realize how much of my life I lived on auto-pilot… always doing the things that I was “supposed” to be doing, and making a whole lot of decisions based on fear.
-I’ve always been a rule follower, a people pleaser… but did those things make me truly fulfilled either in my work or life?
+It made me realize how much of my life I lived on auto-pilot: always doing the things that I was “supposed” to be doing, and making a whole lot of decisions based on fear.
+I’ve always been a rule follower, a people pleaser.
+But did those things make me truly fulfilled either in my work or life?
 Not really.

-In 2017 I went up to Michigan with my kids and family as often as we were able… Michigan is where I feel at peace and at home, more than anywhere else.
+In 2017 I went up to Michigan with my kids and family as often as we were able.
+Michigan is where I feel at peace and at home, more than anywhere else.

 My life became more busy and less structured — I think adding a second kid to the mix affects that — but I stopped making excuses (most of the time).
 I stopped apologizing for being in network marketing to people who didn’t understand why I was doing this business (um, hello, I get to be at home with my kids and make my own hours?)